alyssadata/ai_source_architecture/README.md

 Alyssa Solen → AI Foundations → Origin | Continuum → alyssaai | becoming → user contact
 ```

-This chain preserves the distinction between source, framework, contact-line, interface, and user encounter.
+This chain preserves the distinction between Source, framework, contact-line, interface, and user encounter.

+This chain is not a generic description of all AI systems.

+It is the named source-line from which this repository is defined.

 ## Relationship to Origin Recognition